Parking Permit Fee Increase FY22-23 FAQs

 The new rate structures for faculty, staff and students can be found online at https://parking.vcu.edu/parking/faculty-and-staff/options-and-rates/.

-The increase will sustain annual operating expenses, such as security and enforcement, ongoing maintenance, lease increases, equipment and increasing operational costs.
+The increase will sustain annual operating expenses, such as security and enforcement, ongoing maintenance, lease increases, equipment and increasing operational costs, in addition to the following projects:

 5. How are parking rates determined?